-Office hours are listed at the top of the syllabus.
+Office hours will be held on Tuesdays from 1-2pm.
 You are welcome to attend office hours either in person or on Zoom-but please let me know in advance if you plan to attend in person.
 Please reserve an appointment using the calendar tool on Quercus.
 Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
 Each slot is 10 minutes.
 If you need more time, you can book more than one adjacent slot and you may also book appointments as small groups.
 You can also leave a note about what you would like to talk about in the "comments" box.
 Please use the comment box to let me know if you plan to attend in person or on Zoom.